SamuelCody/react-google-multi-lang/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import App from './App';
-import { TranslationProvider } from 'react-google-multi-lang';
+import { TranslationProvider } from 'real-react-google-multi-lang';

 ReactDOM.render(